Toviarock1/portfolio/Readme.md

 #Description
-    This app aims to showcase my professional capabilities
+    This portfolio aims to showcase my professional capabilities

 #Built With
     HTML